knocklabs/javascript/examples/slack-kit-example/README.md

-SlackKit is a collection of drop-in React components and APIs that radically simplifies the process of adding a Slack integration to a SaaS product.
+SlackKit is a collection of embeddable UI components and APIs that radically simplifies the process of adding a Slack integration to a SaaS product.
 This is an example app meant to help you get started using the SlackKit components and APIs provided by Knock.

 ## Getting started